themorlan/openREM/docs/install_linux.rst

 DICOM Store SCP
 ^^^^^^^^^^^^^^^

-Open the following link in a new tab and copy the content (select all then Ctrl-c): |openrem_orthanc_conf_link|

-Create the lua file to control how we process the incoming DICOM objects and paste the content in (Shift-Ctrl-v if working directly in the Ubuntu terminal, something else if you are using PuTTY etc):
+Copy the lua file to the Orthanc folder.
+This will control how we process the incoming DICOM objects.

 .. code-block:: console

-    $ nano /var/dose/orthanc/openrem_orthanc_config.lua
+    $ cp /var/dose/veopenrem3/lib/python3.10/site-packages/openrem/sample-config/openrem_orthanc_config.lua /var/dose/orthanc/

 Then edit the top section as follows -- keeping Physics test images has been configured, set to false to change this.
 There are other settings too that you might like to change in the second section (not displayed here):